vibhorkum/edb_block_commands/README.md

 * edb_block_commands.su_write_whitelist

 If user wants to allow specific commands for super user then he/she can list the name of super user in above mentioned GUC.
+Add a comma-separated list of users to grant whitelist privileges.
-Names listed in su_whitelist will allow super user to execute any commands.
+Names listed in `su_whitelist will` allow super user to execute any commands.

 This extension also comes with following functions to switch to super user:
 1. edb_switch_user(TEXT): Switch the role of a super user to specific super user or whitelist user.